hank/dsf2flac/README.txt

 rt
 ogg

-The list is a little smaller if you want to use dynamic linking:

-FLAC++
-boost_system
-boost_timer
-boost_filesystem
-id3

-RUNNING

-If you run "dsf2flac -h" you'll get a list of the options.

-At the very simplest level you just need to run "dsf2flac -i some_audio_file.dsf"
+However, only the libraries listed above under `COMPILING` are required to build a dynamically linked library.

+Contributions are always welcome!
+Please feel free to fork this project and make a pull request with any improvements.

 BENCHMARK

 I was quite pleased with the performance.
-For example, with the default filters (which are quite long) the program will convert and encode from DSD64 to 24bit 88200Hz flac at around 14x realtime on my ageing laptop (Intel Core2Duo P8600@2.40GHz)
+For example, with the default filters (which are quite long) the program will convert and encode from DSD64 to 24bit 88200Hz flac at around 14x realtime on my aging laptop (Intel Core2Duo P8600@2.40GHz)